 We've always found the family features and settings from Microsoft to be rather complicated and not so easy to understand.
-However, in Windows 10 things changed, and they changed for the better.
-For starters, adding a child account to your Windows 10 PC or device is a lot easier than it used to, in previous versions of Windows.
-A few clicks or taps, a few settings to be made, and your child can use your Windows 10 computer, safely and on your terms.
-Let’s start this guide in which we’ll show you the proper way to add a child account in Windows 10:
+However, in Windows 10, things changed, and they did so for the better.
+Adding a child account to your Windows 10 PC or device is a lot easier than it used to be.
+A few clicks or taps, a few settings to be made, and your child can use your Windows 10 PC safely and on your terms.
+Here's how to add a child account in Windows 10:

-In many cases we are not the only users of our computers and devices.
-Whether you have a little brother or a little sister, or one of your grandparents wants to experience the new world of technology, because they are not familiar with these devices , they could cause a real damage to your operating system.
-For this situation and for many other circumstances Windows 10 allows you to create a separate user account for each user, so that each has their own files, settings and apps.
-If your Windows 10 computer has multiple user accounts on it, here's how to switch between user accounts in just a couple of clicks or taps:
+Most people are not the only users of their computers and devices.
+Whether you have a little brother or sister, or one of your grandparents wants to experience the world of technology, they could cause real damage to your operating system because they are not familiar with your devices.
+That is why Windows 10 allows you to create separate accounts for every user, each of them with their own files, settings, and apps.
+If your computer or device has multiple user accounts on it, here's how to switch users in Windows 10:

 When Windows 10 was first launched, it displayed the email address of your Microsoft account each time you accessed the sign in screen.
 This was annoying for laptop users who traveled a lot because, when using their Windows 10 laptops in public areas, like airports, cafes or events, others could easily see their email address.
 Fortunately, Microsoft listened to feedback, and newer versions of Windows 10 allow users to choose whether they want to hide or show their email address on the sign in screen.
 Here is how: